 Untamed was the first book I read (I ended up listening to it on Audible) by author Glennon Doyle.
-It’s a Reese’s Book Club selection, which has yet to disappoint me.
+It’s a Reese’s Book Club pick, and her selections have yet to disappoint me. has yet to disappoint me.
 Just like me, you might’ve seen the many reviews and high praises for this book.

 Untamed Book Summary

-Untamed is an inspiring story of how Glennon Doyle found her way through the darkness and embraced Motherhood with courage, intelligence, and heart-wrenching vulnerability.
+Glennon Doyle’s memoir Untamed is an inspiring story of how she found her way and her own voice through the darkness and embraced Motherhood with courage, intelligence, and heart-wrenching vulnerability.

 Doyle tells her story of how she learned that being a responsible mother is not about dying for your children but teaching them to live fully.

-She also tells the story of going through a divorce, creating a new family, and showing that even if families are not always perfect, people can still be happy.
+She also tells the story of navigating divorce, creating a new family, and showing that even if families are not always perfect, people can still be happy.